akobr/blazor.widgetised/README.md

 }
 ```

-The customisation can be overwritten by specifying new instance inside `WidgetDescription` if you need to change only a specific set of properties a dynamic customisation object `Customisation<TCustomisation>` should be used.
+The customisation can be overwritten by specifying new instance inside `WidgetDescription`.
+When you need to change only the specific set of properties a dynamic customisation object `Customisation<TCustomisation>` or `Dictionary<string, object>` should be used.

 ```csharp
 dynamic customisation = new Customisation<IExampleCustomisation>();